-03/27/2019 by Eric Hale Financial Crimes
+03/27/2019 Financial Crimes

 The OCC has established a model as a “quantitative method, system, or approach that applies statistical, economic, financial, or mathematical theories, techniques, and assumptions to process input data into quantitative estimates, also covers quantitative approaches whose inputs are partially or wholly qualitative or based on expert judgment.”

 Customer risk ranking models often assign scores to risk attributes.
 Those scores are aggregated to an entity, geography or product and services dimension.
 Dimension scores are aggregated to the customer level.
-The customer score is then banded across risk levels such as high, medium or low.
+The customer risk rating is then banded across risk levels such as high, medium, and low.

 Both of these examples fit into the OCC definition of a model and therefore fall under the purview of model governance.

 There should be an empirical process to set an alerting threshold.
-This tuning process should be performed before the initial roll out and again on an annual basis moving forward.
+This tuning process should be performed before the initial rollout and again on an annual basis moving forward.
 The other time that it should be performed is when there is a change in the input limits or assumptions have been updated.
-The tuning process should be documented and made available to the business line, model risk, internal audit and regulators.
+The scenario tuning process should be documented and made available to the business line, model risk, internal audit, and regulators.

-Achieving effective challenge requires financial institutions to build an appropriate data architecture to feed analysis, establish a capable team of data analysts or data scientists and provide those resources with the appropriate tools to analyze risk coverage and present the results of that analysis to roles responsible for ensuring effective challenge.
+Achieving effective challenge requires financial institutions to build an appropriate data architecture to feed analysis, establish a capable team of data analysts or data scientists and provide those resources with the proper tools to analyze risk coverage and present the results of that analysis to roles responsible for ensuring effective challenge.